 Growing plants that replenish your soil is a great way to keep your garden going strong.
 Planting deep-rooted plants help pull nutrients up from deep within the ground.
-Growing comfrey in your garden allows you to pull minerals from as low as 8 to 10 feet underground and has plenty of medicinal uses for around the home.
+Growing comfrey in your garden allows you to pull minerals from as low as 8 to 10 feet underground.
+Comfery has plenty of medicinal uses for around the home.
 Cover crops are a great way to put nitrogen back into the soil.
-You can grow green beans and peas as great edible cover crops perfect for replenishing garden soil that has taken a beating from growing things like potatoes and other root vegetables.
+You can grow green beans and peas as great edible cover crops perfect for replenishing garden soil.
+This can save soil that has taken a beating from growing things like potatoes and other root vegetables.

 To really give your garden soil a boost add live worms.
 Worms help aerate the soil giving roots room to grow while composting organic material in your soil.
 Worms make it easier for your plant to take advantage of the nutrients.
 If you are starting a compost bin you can also add some worms to that to help break everything down faster.
 For this, do a bit of research on how to keep the ratio ideal for your worms.